JukeboxPipeline/jukebox-core/docs/userdoc/database.rst

      You should only have a PostgreSQL Server on localhost.

 It is recommended to create a new login role for all users of the new database we create.
-Right click on the PostgreSQL Server and chose New Object -> New login role:
+Right click on the PostgreSQL Server and choose New Object -> New login role:

   .. figure:: ../images/pgadmin_newlogin.png
      :alt: Creating a new login role.